 How to Trade RSI: Price Divergences

 The second way to trade the RSI is by looking for divergences between price and RSI.
 When the price makes a lower low, but the RSI doesn’t make a lower low, this is called a bullish divergence.
-Conversely, with a bearish divergence when the price makes a higher high, but the RSI doesn’t make a higher high.
+Conversely, with a bearish divergence, the price makes a higher high, but the RSI doesn’t make a higher high.

 These divergences indicate that the price and RSI are moving in different directions, which could indicate an upcoming reversal.
 The chart below illustrates a bullish divergence, with prices making lower lows and RSI making higher lows.
-This indicates the potential for the trend to reverse in an upwards direction.
+This indicates the potential for the trend to reverse in an upward direction.

-If you see a divergence, be sure to watch the market closely for potential trading opportunities.
+If you see a divergence, watch the market closely for potential trading opportunities.
 Confirmation of a reversal is best achieved by waiting for the price or RSI to break a support/resistance line and enter into the new trend.
 If you get too eager and jump in before confirmation, you could find yourself on the wrong side of any upcoming price movement.We independently research and recommend the best products.
 We also work with partners to negotiate discounts for you and may earn a small fee through our links.

 A divergence occurs when the price and RSI readings move in opposite directions and can signal a potential trend reversal.
 The problem with divergences is that they cannot be accurately measured using backtesting systems.
 So, we will use the overbought and oversold conditions for our indicator testing.

 The RSI indicator is calculated using the following formula: